Wordcab/wordcab-posts/docs/blog/posts/wordcab_transcribe.md

 docker run -d --name wordcab-transcribe \
     --gpus all \
-    --ipc=host \
-    --shm-size 64g \
+    --shm-size 1g \
-    --ulimit memlock=1 \
-    --ulimit stack=67108864 \
+    --restart unless-stopped \
     -p 5001:5001 \
-    --restart unless-stopped \
     wordcab-transcribe:latest

 ```

 - `--gpus all` - Use all the GPUs on the workstation.
 Example using a specific GPU: `--gpus "device=1"`.
-- `--shm-size 64g` - Increase the shared memory size to 64GB.
+- `--shm-size 1g` - Increase the shared memory size to 1GB.
 This allow PyTorch to use more memory, which can be useful when using large models and multiple GPUs.
-- `--ipc=host` - Share the host's IPC namespace.
-This allows the container to benefit from the host's shared memory.
-- `--ulimit memlock=1` - Allow the container to lock memory on the GPU.
-This is recommended by NVIDIA for GPU containers.
-- `--ulimit stack=67108864` - Set the maximum stack size to 64MB.
-This can be useful for preventing stack overflow errors that may occur if the container tries to allocate more stack memory than is available.

 The container will start and you'll be able to use the API once the models are downloaded and loaded.